-- Selenium – open-source set of tools for software automation and testing.
-Provides results for testing with several solutions: for example, Selenium WebDriver, Selenium IDE, and Selenium Grid.
+- Selenium – a set of open-source tools for software automation and testing, including Selenium WebDriver, Selenium IDE, and Selenium Grid.

-Choosing the number of platforms can be influenced by factors such as, time, target audience, and budget.
-Determine the platform(s) on which the solution must be implemented:
+Choosing platforms can be influenced by factors like timeframes, target audience, and expected budget.
+Define the platform(s) your solution should be implemented on:

-The number of required platforms directly affects the cost of your software development project.
-In addition, keep in mind that every platform will require a different level of developer experience and skills, which results in financial constraints.
+Note: The number of required platforms directly impacts the cost of your software development project.
+Additionally, keep in mind that each platform demands different levels of developer expertise and skills, leading to financial considerations.

 Step 3.
 Timeline

-Time plays an essential part as it helps set priorities.
+Timeframes play an essential role as they help set priorities.
 Therefore, you need to ask yourself two important questions:

-- Is there a scheduled launch date for your software development project?
+- Is there a scheduled launch date for my software development project?

-- When does the dedicated software development team need to start working on the application?
+- When should the dedicated software development team start working on my application?

 Why is this step important?
-By having this information, the suppliers can gather a clear idea of whether they can:
+By having this information, potential suppliers can gather a clear idea of whether they can:

-- Allocate the necessary number of specialists for your project.
+- Allocate the necessary specialists for your project.

 - Meet the specified deadlines.